18F/18f.gsa.gov/_styleguide/subpages/images.md

 ### Source reference

+The primary way to use images throughout the site, including the blog is to directly call the image path in

 ---

 ### SVG include catalog

-This is a list of all of the SVGs that are available as includes.
+This is a list of all of the SVGs that are available as includes (in the `_includes` directory).
 All icons are set to their default sizes.

 {% capture catalog_codeblock %}{% raw %}